-The Scilly naval disaster of 1707 was a terrible shipwreck involving four British ships which was caused by an error in navigation.
-After that, the British Parliament offered a huge amount of money, £20,000 (equivalent to over $5 million dollars of today), to whomever found a method for determining longitude at sea.
+After the Scilly naval disaster of 1707, a terrible shipwreck involving four British ships which was caused by an error in navigation, the British Parliament offered a huge amount of money, £20,000 (equivalent to over $5 million dollars of today), to whomever found a method for determining longitude at sea.
 The first nation which would achieve a strategic result, as it would dominate the naval routes, and so, the commerce.

 1715 - Development of the deadbeat anchor escapement for pendulums

 George Graham developed this kind of escapement, used in pendulum clocks.